 It’s a new day in the fight for healthcare justice at Kaiser!
-SEIU-UHW is waging war on Kaiser’s corporate greed, attack on good jobs, and erosion of patient care.
+SEIU-UHW members statewide have fully committed to protecting our patients and our families from Kaiser’s corporate greed.

 In a toughly worded resolution, the SEIU-UHW Executive Board has officially made winning at Kaiser the top priority in 2019 — and put $10.85 million and the full power of all 95,000 SEIU-UHW members behind that effort.

 The resolution calls out Kaiser’s greed, outsourcing of jobs, and attack on workers — and commits “every leader in every role in the organization” to the “all-out effort” to win a new National Agreement that protects jobs, wages, benefits, and quality patient care at Kaiser.

 “Kaiser is experiencing record profits ($3.8 billion last year), escalating reserves ($29 billion) and out of control executive pay (CEO makes over $10 million a year).”

 “Kaiser is on an outsourcing binge, threatening the jobs of hundreds of gardeners, call center workers, LVNs, parking attendants, drivers and warehouse workers, prompting Kaiser workers to ask, ‘Who’s next?'”